- Web Conferencing

 Continuity of Instruction

 RIT is committed to the continuity of instruction (also called academic continuity) in the event of an emergency disruption that may result in the suspension of all activities, including face-to-face classes on RIT campuses.
-To prepare for any significant disruption in classes, ranging from closure due to weather or a medical emergency, to a campus evacuation or closure, all RIT instructors should have a plan in place to:
+To prepare for any significant disruption in classes, ranging from closure due to weather or a public health emergency, to a campus evacuation or closure, all RIT instructors should have a plan in place to:

 - Consider and prepare for disruptions